-This easy Banana Cake is so delicious, soft and moist and topped with smooth Cream Cheese Frosting.
-I can’t think of a sweeter way to use overripe bananas!
+This easy Banana Bundt Cake recipe is so moist and delicious, topped with smooth cream cheese frosting.
+I can’t think of a sweeter way to use overripe bananas.

 How to Grease a Bundt Pan:

-Start by spreading a very thin, even layer of shortening all over the pan.
-I use a ziplock sandwich bag, stick my hand inside of it, then take a scoop of shortening and use my hand to smooth the shortening all over every bump and crevice in the pan.
-This way I can make sure the entire pan is covered evenly, in a thin layer, and my hands stay clean.
+The best method for greasing a bundt cake is with shortening and flour.
+Spread a very thin, even layer of shortening all over the inside of the bundt pan.
+(I use a ziplock sandwich bag, stick my hand inside of it, then take a scoop of shortening and use my hand to smooth the shortening all over every bump and crevice in the pan.
+This way I can make sure the entire pan is covered evenly, in a thin layer, and my hand stays clean.)

 Next add a pinch of flour and dust it over the pan.
 Hold the pan over the sink and tap it hard, in a circular motion, all around the edges so that the flour lightly covers the pan.
 Now you’re ready to add the cake batter, and rest assured the cake will come out of the pan without sticking!